The simple 8-step process to keep track of billable hours:

 Frequently asked questions

+What are billable hours?
 Billable hours are the nr. of hours spent working on a specific project and client.
 They include things such as client email communications, content creation, or unexpected revisions.
 Billable hours are directly related to a project and don’t include training, recruiting or bookkeeping.

+What’s the average number of billable hours in a year?
 The average number of billable hours differs based on the industry and role.
 However, according to the Agency Management Institute, the average billable time for Agency Production Managers is 1,504 hours a year and 1,410 hours a year for Creatives.

+Is there an app to track billable hours?
 There are many time tracking apps to help you track your work hours, including billable hours.
 Some of the most popular include: Toggl Track, Clockify, Cerebro, ClickUp, and more.

+Is block billing unethical?
 Block billing is often frowned upon by clients and can be seen as a way to disguise a lack of organization.
 Worse, clients might think you’re not transparent or genuine and are trying to overcharge them.
 I would recommend avoiding this practice.